 Pro-tip for Silicon Valley boys club: hire more women into tech and you won’t have to photoshop them in. 💁🏾💁

 "This Picture Featuring 15 Tech Men And 2 Women Looked Doctored.
 The Women Were Photoshopped In." >> https://t.co/AfYktLyCMH pic.twitter.com/KNwDaxMayO

 — Women's Foundation (@WomensFound) June 17, 2019

 I am honestly surprised by this move and I have so many questions.
 First of all, why hadn’t they invited women to the event in the first place?
 And if they hadn’t invited them, why would they Photoshop them in?
 To appear diverse and prevent any possible backlash?
-And then, since they decided to Photoshop women – why did they only add two of them?
-My opinion on the last point could best be described with a tweet by Elizabeth Spiers.
+And then, since they decided to Photoshop women into the scene – why did they only add two of them?
+My opinion on the last point is best articulated in a tweet by Elizabeth Spiers.
 In her response to Mac’s tweets, she wrote: “Also kind of amazing that they thought, ‘two women, fifteen men.
 Yeah, that’ll check the diversity box!’”
 All in all, I think that this is just wrong on so many levels.